ABC-iRobotics/ros-examples/README.md

 3. Run in 3rd ternimal: 'rosparam set use_gui true'
 4. Run in 3rd terminal: 'rosrun joint_state_publisher joint_state_publisher'
 - OR
-4. Run in 3th terminal: 'nodejs "CLONED-REPO-PATH"/scara_test_rosnodejs/index.js'
+4. Run in 3th terminal: 'nodejs index.js' in the scara_test_rosnodejs folder
 5. Run in 4th terminal: 'rosrun rviz rviz' and Add 'RobotModel' and Set the Fixed Frame to 'world'
 - Optional:
 6. Run in 5th terminal: 'rosrun tf2_web_republisher tf2_web_republisher'